alphagov/pay-connector/README.md

 -----------------------------------------------------------------------------------------------------------
 ### GET /v1/frontend/charges?gatewayAccountId={gatewayAccountId}

-List all the transactions for a given gateway account
+List all the transactions for a given gateway account sorted by ChargeID

 #### Request example